1999 Namibian general election: Conduct

-The Congress of Democrats (COD) felt that distribution of public funds to political parties were unfair as, the money was only available for political parties represented in parliament.
+The Congress of Democrats (COD) felt that distribution of public funds to political parties was unfair, as the money was only available for political parties represented in parliament.
 Based on representation SWAPO received N$5.8 million, the Democratic Turnhalle Alliance (DTA) N$1.8 million, the United Democratic Front N$225,000, the Monitor Action Group N$75,316 and the Democratic Coalition of Namibia N$69,355.

 Violence

 Despite all parties signing and agreeing to an electoral code of conduct at the beginning of the campaign, there was violence between SWAPO and COD supporters.
 It began when a SWAPO supporter assaulted a young woman who was working in a pub in Ondangwa.
 Another COD supporter was beaten up after a classroom debate.
 The DTA claimed that police were harassing their followers with detention orders and house searches.
 The Home Affairs minister said DTA politicians should be "locked up" if they tried to obtain police assistance in organising their meetings.
 On 4 November a COD regional manager was travelling and was surrounded by schoolchildren and SWAPO co-ordinator Mandate Pohamba.
 The children were chanting "down with the mercenaries and spies", and attempted to remove party logo from the vehicle.
 This activity escalated to a COD organiser being assaulted with a brick by schoolchildren and later receiving death threats.

 Ignatius Shixwameni, then a SWAPO politician, claimed he heard SWAPO supporters in the Kavango Region singing songs about how he and Ben Ulenga (the COD presidential candidate) would be arrested and have their heads chopped off.
 He also said he had been told by trainee teachers in the area that they were told not to join the COD if they wanted jobs.
 Schoolchildren had been threatened they would lose scholarships if they or their parents joined the COD.
 Many more incidents similar to those mentioned were reported.
 The National Society for Human Rights released a report detailing the events.
 The Electoral Commission conducted a Liaison Committee on 9 November, in which it was agreed upon by the parties that whenever possible they would hold their rallies at the same times and at least 500 meters apart.